 Since there are five to 10 million breast implant recipients worldwide, such a small study can’t say that implants cause the disease.
 While the case number is small worldwide and it’s unclear how much of a connection there is, the agency warns women that silicone- and saline-filled implants can lead to the illness after noticing changes in the look or feel around the area of implant.

 Czechoslovakia government officials have told women to undergo checks of their implants if theirs came from the French company Poly Implant Prothese SA, which is now defunct.
-Distribution of the implants were halted in 2010 after a woman died from cancer after having breast implant surgery.
+Distribution of the implants halted in 2010 after a woman died from cancer after having breast implant surgery.

 The Australian consumer goods agency is now investigating PIP implants as well.
 The Australian Broadcasting Corporation reports that some 400,000 women worldwide ordered the implants.
 The company went bankrupt in 2010 after an investigation into the business found it was using an unapproved and less-expensive industrial grade silicone in some of its products.
 The gel was found to increase the risk of leaks and lead to cancer.